CareSet/COVID_Hospital_PUF/ReadMe.md

 There continue to be misinformation campaigns that deny the usefulness of masks or detract from other CDC recommendations, like social distancing.
 Many of these campaigns emphasize that the severity of the disease is less than it actually is.
 This dataset can be used to understand and model the regional impact of these misinformation campaigns, as well as provide direct evidence needed to combat them.

-### Why is the HHS Protect Data so critical to COVID-19 planning?
+### What is HHS Protect Data and its role in COVID-19 planning?
 The Central HHS Protect database powers the highest level of COVID coordination in the United States.
 There are multiple Federal resources, including access to doses of Remdesivir, which are allocated based on the daily hospital reporting that ultimately goes into the HHS Protect Database.
 Other important resources include doctors from the DOD and other Federal teams that can be used to augment staff at local hospitals in emergency situations.